 Did You Know?

 MacGyver is apparently a Calgary Flames fan as he is seen wearing a hat with their logo on it throughout this episode.
 This particular cap would be seen several more times but would disappear forever after the first season.
 His love of hockey would be emphasized in the future and would actually figure prominently in several story lines.
 See more

 When MacGyver puts on his "suit of armor" the legs are pulled tight in back and wrapped to the inside of his leg.
 In the next scene as he heads out the gate, they are pulled tight in back and wrapped to the outside of his legs.
 See more

 Up in the Pyrenees, there's about as pretty a patch of country as you could ever hope to see.
 Peaceful forests, raging rivers, and Basque mountain men who've been feuding with France or Spain for as long as anyone can remember.
 Now and then, an American tourist gets caught in the middle of one of these private wars and that's when I usually get a call.
 When somebody's in trouble and needs some rescuing.

-Features The Naked Jungle
+Edited from The Naked Jungle